Feature #33

 In that case we should use different separators which are uncommon in both OS and do not lead to other conflicts, any suggestions ?

-#4 Updated by Johannes Zarl-Zierl over 13 years ago
+#4 Updated by Johannes Zarl-Zierl about 14 years ago

 Christoph Anthes wrote: